4 FAH-3 H-530

 c.
 Premium pay is subject to FICA and Federal, State, and county or city income tax.

 4 FAH-3 H-533.3 Special Differential for Substantial Amounts of Extra Work

 See Section 412(a) of the Foreign Service Act of 1980, as amended (22 U.S.C.
 3972(a)) and 3 FAM 3139, Special Differential for Substantial Amounts of Extra Work.

 4 FAH-3 H-533.3-2 Special Differential Payment

 a.
-Special differential payment is made through the payroll system along with the biweekly payroll upon notification from HR/RMA, or cable from the post management officer.
-The notification should identify the employee’s name, grade/step, social security number, position number, organization code, inclusive dates of eligibility, and the applicable percentage.
+Special differential payment is made through the payroll system along with the biweekly payroll upon notification from GTM/OTA, or cable from the post management officer.
+The notification should identify the employee’s name, grade/step, Social Security number, position number, organization code, inclusive dates of eligibility, and the applicable percentage.
 Hours of special differential should not be recorded on the time and attendance reports.

 b.
 Special differential payment to Department of State employees will be charged against the funds held by the employee’s organization and not the American salaries allotment.